techoboa/ev-reg-apis/README.md

 7. CAVF is one unique table with PK.
 8. DOL Vehicle id is unique.
 Seems like registration id.
 This can be considered primary key in the main Registraiton tables.
 VIN number repeats and each repetition has unique DOL Vehicle id.
 9. The main Registraiton tables holds records like MSRP, GPS location etc. and joins the tables from #1 to #8 above to finally make the form.
 The following ERD Diagram and the JOIN statement explains this all.
+10. Another table is created for looking at the performance of each Stored Procedure and Function.
+A unique run id is passed in the API and eventually to the DB to keep and end to end track of execution time.

 [ERD Diagram](https://github.com/techoboa/ev-reg-apis/blob/main/pics/ERD_EV_DB.png?raw=true)